 Bingham Canyon Mine-Blasting Through and Next to Active Underground

 The implementation of blasting practices and designs to collapse sections of an active underground while maintaining vibration limits below levels to protect workings that remain in use.

-Blast Optimization Using Both the Multiple Blasthole Fragmentation (MBF) and Multiple Seed Waveforms (MSW) Models at an Open Pit Gold Mine in the USA
+Blast Optimization Using Both the Multiple Blasthole Fragmentation (MBF) and Multiple Seed Waveforms (MSW) Models at an Open Pit Metal Mine

 A blast optimization project was carried out at an Open Pit Mine in the USA using the MBF Model and the MSW blast vibration model.
 The MBF and MSW are each an integral part of the blast optimization tool.
 Various scenarios using different explosives, hole delays, blast patterns were modeled.